Law School Application Toolkit

 Comprehensive information on the Law School Admission Test (LSAT) and applying to law school can be found at www.lsac.org.
 (LSAC serves as a clearinghouse for law school applications).
 The website offers much free test prep and a free course through Khan Academy.
 If you meet certain criteria, you may qualify for an LSAC fee waiver.

 You should review a copy of your unofficial transcript well before the application deadline to check for inaccuracies.
 You can view your unofficial transcript through your my.UChicago portal.
 If an error is discovered, contact the Office of the University Registrar.
 The portal also allows electronic submission of your transcript to LSAC through Parchment.
+You should submit your transcript at least three weeks before you plan to submit your applications, as it can take a while for LSAC to process them.

 Law schools generally ask for at least two academic letters of recommendation and often will allow additional recommendations which should be employment-based.
 If the applicant has been out of undergraduate school for three or more years, law schools will generally expect only one letter from a professor.
-The most useful faculty recommendations compare applicants to their peers and address writing abilities, analytical skills, and intellectual development.
+The most useful faculty recommendations compare applicants to their peers and address writing abilities, analytical skills, and intellectual development with specificity.
 The field of study or rank of the author have no bearing on the letter; pick recommenders who know you and your work well, preferably faculty from whom you have taken more than one class.

 Even if you plan on taking time off before law school, it can be a good idea to ask for a letter at the end of your fourth year when you are still fresh in the mind of the writer.
 Through the Credential Assembly Service (CAS) on LSAC.org, you can store letters for five years.